WATER - SERIES

 Water, a primal force

 No other substance is so ubiquitous and essential.
 It’s the foundation of life on which everything else is built.
-As a hydrogen compound
+As a hydrogen compound it connects the soil and the air,

-it connects the soil and the air, animals, humans, plants and everything in our surroundings.
-In the course of a human life water is simply
+animals, humans, plants and everything in our surroundings.
+In the course of a human life water is simply a drink, a solvent to wash off dirt, a means of moving around

-has divine powers, powered by the sun and a messenger of time.
+and a way of cooling off or having fun.
+But on a geological time-scale water has divine powers, powered by the sun and a messenger of time.
 Water is our sun on earth.
-Water creates things and breaks them down.

 Water determines where livings things move, where they go and stay, and also the boundaries of our creativity.
-Water nourishes the seas
+Water nourishes the seas with minerals.

-with minerals.
-Water makes places accessible, creates valleys and gives rise to civilisations.
-As ice and glaciers, water forms barriers, it
+Water makes places accessible, creates valleys and gives rise to civilizations.
+As ice and glaciers, water forms barriers, it also floods land, drowns cities,

-also floods land, drowns cities, sweeps things away, forms mountain ranges and creates and disperses deserts.
-Water is stronger than steel and
+sweeps things away, forms mountain ranges and creates and disperses deserts.
+Water is stronger than steel and it smashes rocks.

-it smashes rocks.
 Water regulates the temperature of our planet, determines the sea level and creates our seasons.
 Water is unique.

-Vapour, ice and liquid all in one place make up a unique trinity that forms on our planet.
-Our deepest fibres and molecules flow with water,
+VA pour, ice and liquid all in one place make up a unique trinity that forms on our planet.

-our DNA swims in it, we see through it, we feel, breathe and sweat with it.
+Our deepest fibers and molecules flow with water, our DNA swims in it, we see through it, we feel, breathe and sweat with it.
 And yet we barely notice it.
-We hardly give it a thought.

 What if there were no steam, ice or water?
 The planet would be uninhabitable.
-We do not have to think about this, because there would

-be nothing to think about, nothing to dream of.
+We do not have to think about this, because there would be nothing to think about, nothing to dream of.
 If we are unique, it is because water makes us possible.

 HAN VERVAEREN